FrankSzendzielarz/AlgorandVisualStudio/README.md

 ![image](https://user-images.githubusercontent.com/33515470/191034404-4d32d857-ccee-4603-aa6c-6642867fccbc.png)

+#### Using the sandbox accounts automatically

+If you want a project that just works out of the box with a local Sandbox, without the flexibility of editing account mnemonics, please use the Console Application for Sandbox.

+This uses KMD in the Sandbox node to use the predefined developer Account automatically.

+#### Using a testnet account

+For a shortcut if Sandbox isn't yet installed and you need to get up and running quicker, Algorand has provided training nodes on Testnet.
+You can use this in the following way:

+1. Get a TestNet account at myalgo.com
+[TBD: Insert image]
+2. Copy off the Account address and fund it at the [dispenser](https://dispenser.testnet.aws.algodev.network/)
+3. Change the boilerplate code to use the following Testnet node and token:
+``var httpClient = HttpClientConfigurator.ConfigureHttpClient(@"https://academy-algod.dev.aws.algodev.network/", "2f3203f21e738a1de6110eba6984f9d03e5a95d7a577b34616854064cf2c0e7b ");``

 #### Using the templates

 The current version includes three main types of project:

-- MAUI Solution
+- MAUI Solution with Smart Contracts
-- Web Application
+- Web Application with Smart Contracts
+- Console Application with Smart Contracts
+- Console Application for Sandbox with Smart Contracts
-- Console Application
+- Console Application for Smart Signatures

-All the projects include boilerplate for connecting
+All the projects include boilerplate for connecting to Algorand nodes.

 The console and web applications include various examples of smart contract usage.
 The MAUI solution includes two sub-templates, one a native client and guidance on how to connect and deploy smart contracts, and the other a reverse proxy to prevent Algorand node access tokens being stored in the native client.